HenskiS/ForexTest/PRODUCTION_README.md

 - Script automatically checks if forex market is open before executing
 - Market hours: Sunday 5:00 PM ET to Friday 5:00 PM ET
 - If market is closed, script exits cleanly with log message
-- Prevents unnecessary API calls and ensures trades only execute when market is open

 Example output when market is closed:
 ```